This topic describes how to delete a cluster of Container Service for Swarm that is no longer required.

-Check whether traffic is routed to the Swarm cluster
+Check whether network traffic is routed to the Swarm cluster

-Before you delete a Swarm cluster, check whether traffic is sent to the SLB instance attached to the Swarm cluster.
-Server Load Balancer provides the monitoring feature, which allows you to view traffic data by instance or listener.
+Before you delete a Swarm cluster, make sure that network traffic is no longer sent to the SLB instance that is attached to the Swarm cluster.
+SLB provides charts for you to monitor inbound traffic by instance or listener.
 Perform the following steps to view the charts:

-We recommend that you monitor the application deployed in the Swarm cluster for a period of time and make sure that no traffic is received before you delete the cluster.
-It may take a long time to upgrade client versions or update DNS cache, during which traffic may still be routed to the Swarm cluster, your business may be interrupted.
+We recommend that you monitor applications that are deployed in the Swarm cluster for a period of time and make sure that no network traffic is received before you delete the cluster.
+The swarm cluster may receive network traffic due to client version upgrades or Domain Name Service (DNS) caching.
+In this case, if you delete the Swarm cluster, your business may be interrupted.

-After you make sure that the Kubernetes cluster is handling external requests normally and no traffic is received by the Swarm cluster, you can use the following steps to delete the Swarm cluster.
+After you make sure that the related Kubernetes cluster is handling external requests as expected and no network traffic is received by the Swarm cluster, you can delete the Swarm cluster.
+Perform the following steps to delete the Swarm cluster:

 - Node labels, network settings, volume settings, ConfigMap settings, and SLB configurations.

-- Log on to the Elastic Compute Service console.
+- Log on to the ECS console.
 In the left-side navigation pane, choose .

-- On the Disks page, select the cloud disk that you want to release and choose in the Actions column to release the disk.
+- On the Disks page, select the cloud disk that you want to release and choose in the Actions column.